 Making monthly mortgage payments can feel like chipping away at an iceberg, especially in the beginning.
 Savvy homeowners take heart that each payment earns them a little more ownership in their property.
 But do you know exactly how much ownership, commonly called “equity,” you currently have?
-Knowing how to calculate home equity can help you feel a growing sense of satisfaction as you make those mortgage payments.
+Understanding how to calculate home equity can help you feel a growing sense of satisfaction as you make those mortgage payments.

 Key Points